spardoel/Sign-language-recognition/Posts/2022-09-15_Sign_language_interpreter_blog_9.md

 feature_extractor = build_feature_extractor()
 main(VideoCamera())
 ```
 Ok, the main function accepts the VideoCamera object.
-Then the prediction result is initially set to 'nothing'.
+The prediction result is initially set to 'nothing'.
 Then the main loop starts.
 The loop gets the next frame and gives it to the queue (q is the instance of the Circular Queue).
-Then, check the position of the dueue tail.
+Then, check the position of the queue tail.
 If the tail is 49, then the queue is full (because the queue was created to hold 50 frames).
 When this condition is true, the clip contained in the queue is processed.
 First the video clip is extracted from the q using get_queue().
 The clip is then processed to extract the features and masks.
 The masks and features are modified to add another dimension.
 This is to match the expected input for the model.
 The clip is then classified.
 The prediction is used as an index to get the appropriate label in the CLASS_LIST constant.
 This prediction is then printed to the frame and shown to the user.

 ## Running the code